Sampari 2016: art, poems, cartoons, film, melanesian culture

 West Papua Open Day

-MELBOURNE IS A CITY OF POETS AND POETRY and we even have a ‘Melbourne Poets Union‘.
-A host of these precious scribes is assembling in the ACU Art Gallery on 3 December to twist their prodigious talent around West Papua liberation.
-Kylie Supski will be there.
-Last year she penned a poetic response to Jacob Rumbiak’s Letter to West Papua’s Heroes and Heroines, then baptised ‘the twins’ at the Dan O’Connell Hotel on 9 January 2016.
-So will Tim Hoffmann from the West Papua Rent Collective.
-And Laura Brinson, ReVerse Butcher, Andy Jackson, Chalise van Wungaart, Mary Chydiriotis.
+Melbourne is a city of poets and poetry.
+We even have a ‘Melbourne Poets Union‘.
+A host of these precious scribes is assembling in the ACU Art Gallery on 3 December to twist their prodigious talent around West Papua’s liberation.
+Kylie Supski will be there, with her poetic response to Jacob Rumbiak’s Letter to West Papua’s Heroes and Heroines (the ‘twins’ were baptised at the Dan O’Connell Hotel on 9 January 2016).
+So will Tim Hoffmann from the WP Rent Collective, Laura Brinson, ReVerse Butcher, Andy Jackson, Chalise van Wungaart, Mary Chydiriotis.
 Also Brendan Bosnack who must have written “for whom did you chisel that line in the sea, one side for the drowning, one side for the free” with our Indonesian-occupied territory in mind.

-SALUTING MELANESIA celebrates the courageous decision in 2015 by Solomon Islanders, ni-Vanuatu, and the Kanak of New Caledonia to champion West Papua’s entry into the Melanesian Spearhead Group and Pacific Islands Forum.
-The islanders have continued carrying their kin’s political burden in 2016 within a PACIFIC COALITION FOR WEST PAPUA that is tasked to reinsert West Papua on the United Nations Decolonization List.
-The UN Secretariat removed West Papua from the list in 1969 after the Act of free choice and despite fundamental structural flaws in this so-called ‘referendum’.
-It was Dr Tom Wainggai’s revolutionary vision of his homeland as ‘the western border of Melanesia, stolen by Indonesia in 1962′ that revitalised West Papuans historic sense of self and orientated the peoples struggle towards its kin and cultural heartland in Melanesia-Pacific.
+Saluting Melanesia celebrates the courageous decision in 2015 by Solomon Islanders, ni-Vanuatu, and the Kanak of New Caledonia to champion West Papua’s entry into the Melanesian Spearhead Group and Pacific Islands Forum.
+The islanders have continued carrying their kin’s political burden in 2016 within a Pacific Coalition for West Papua.
+It was Dr Thomas Wainggai’s revolutionary vision of his homeland as ‘the western border of Melanesia, stolen by Indonesia in 1962′ that revitalised West Papuans historic sense of self and orientated the peoples struggle towards its kin and cultural heartland in Melanesia-Pacific.

-DAPUR SAMPARI (West Papua kitchen) is cooking and sharing food with Melanesian kin in the ACU Art Gallery on 4 December.
+Dapur Sampari (West Papua kitchen) is cooking and sharing food with Melanesian kin in the ACU Art Gallery on 4 December.
 The Melanesian seed-to-plate custom has its own historical story, beginning 7000—9000 years ago when Papuans domesticated the wild ancestors of sugarcane, hibiscus spinach, highland pitpit, pandanus, taro, banana, and numerous other species.
 At this time, at the end of the last Ice Age, they also perfected a drainage method that enabled them to control water and regulate soil moisture.
-With the arrival of the Austronesian speakers 3,500 years ago, pig husbandry techniques were developed.
+With the arrival of the Austronesian speakers 3,500 years ago, pig husbandry techniques were developed, so pork is on the menu!

 debate-photocard

-LAND OF THE MORNING STAR, written and directed by Mark Worth, is the most important and comprehensive historical documents about West Papua.
+Land of the Morning Star, written and directed by Mark Worth, is an important and comprehensive historical document about West Papua.
 This screening is a memorial tribute to Mark, who died mysteriously in a hotel room in Sentani (West Papua) forty-eight hours after the ABC announced the premiere screening of his masterwork.
 Guest speaker, Greg Barber MLC, Leader of the Victorian Greens, visited him in the hotel a few days before he died.

 SMH Obits.
 Mark Worth Portrait